SamiaTouileb/NERDz/README.md

 The annotated files are distributed in two different formats:

 - **conllu**: the original format of the treebank, where we added one additional column for the names entities.
 Here we used the tag "*name=*" to refer to the NER tag of each token.
 - **bmes**: this format is added to facilitate the use of the data with NCRF++.
-These files are devided into the three different scripts of the treebank extended by Touileb and Barnes (2021).
+These files are divided into the three different scripts of the treebank extended by Touileb and Barnes (2021).

 Both formats come in pre-defined train-dev-test splits, following the splits of the NArabizi treebank (Seddah et al. 2020).